anthonynguyen/waypoints/README.md

 # waypoints

-`waypoints` is a zsh script to save and navigate bookmarks, but for directories on your computer.
+`waypoints` is a zsh script to save and navigate bookmarks to directories on your computer.

 ### Installing
 Clone this repo with